 Romans 11:11 “So I ask, did they stumble in order that they might fall?
 By no means!
 Rather, through their trespass salvation has come to the G1484Gentiles, so as to make Israel jealous.”

 Who stumbled?
 It was not the entirety of Israel that failed, as many in the mainstream teach.
 Context, context, context; as Paul stated, it was “the rest who were hardened‘ from verse 7 that stumbled.
-God’s ‘Chosen Elect’, those of Israel who believed, the ‘remnant of faith were chosen by grace’; verse 5.
-Those that failed to believe stumbled that salvation could be offered to those among the nations/gentiles.
+God’s ‘Chosen Elect’, those of Israel who believed, the ‘remnant of faith were chosen by ‘favor’; verse 5.
+Those that failed to believe and trust in all that the Messiah is, it is they who stumbled, that salvation could be offered to those among the nations/gentiles.